 FINANCIAL MANAGEMENT : Leveraged buyouts (LBOs)

-An LBO is often a solution in a family succession situation or when a large group wants to sell off a division.
+Although initially, an LBO was often a solution in a family succession situation or when a large group wanted to sell off a division, it is increasingly a form of ownership in itself; a company being bought and sold by different LBO funds.
 It can also be a way for a company to delist itself when it is undervalued in the market.

 The target company in an LBO may keep the current management in place or hire a new management team.
 Equity capital is provided by specialised funds, the LBO funds.
-The structure depends on several layers of debt – senior, junior, mezzanine – with different repayment priorities.
+The struc- ture depends on several layers of debt – senior, junior or subordinate or mezzanine – with different repayment priorities.
 As priority declines, risk and expected returns increase.